figo-io/flutter_mono/README.md

 # Flutter Mono
 `** This is an unofficial SDK for flutter`

-This package make it easy to use the Mono connect widget in a flutter project.
+This package makes it easy to use the Mono connect widget in a flutter project.

 ## 📸 Screen Shots